All About Political Scientists

-Job Description: Study the origin, development, and operation of political systems.
+Job Description & Duties Study the origin, development, and operation of political systems.
 May study topics, such as public opinion, political decision-making, and ideology.
 May analyze the structure and operation of governments, as well as various political entities.
 May conduct public opinion surveys, analyze election results, or analyze public documents.

 A Day in the Life of a Political Scientist